JuanMontreuil08/Testing-Pandas/README.md

 # Testing-Pandas
-Here We are practicing Pandas Library to discover some info related to a database of more than 1000 Uber drives registered from a single user.
+Here We are practicing Pandas Library by discovering some interested info related to a database of more than 1000 Uber drives registered from a single user.